lamahr0/Stock_Prediction/README.md

 *Stock Predictor Notebook.ipynb:the notebook that includes the EDA, ARIMA and LSTM models<br>
 *templates: this folder contains the homepage for the webapp<br>
 *static: this includes the css for the webapp and the images.<br>
+*Stock Prediction Project Report.pdf: the writeup for the project<br>

 ## Analysis Results